TerryOtt/backblaze-drive-stats-trino-iceberg/README.md

   * Usually 10-15 seconds
 * Ctrl-C

-## Register the Backblaze Drive Stats Table With Trino Server
+## Register the Backblaze Drive Stats Iceberg Table With Local Trino Server

+Make the Backblaze drive statistics data that's hosted in Backblaze B2 in an Apache Iceberg table available to the local Trino server for querying.

 ```sql
 $ time ./register-drive-stats-table.sh